 The next requirement are jar lids.
 If you purchase jars new they will come with a set of lids.
 Lids are one use only and you’ll eventually have to buy a new set.
 Buy in bulk when possible, they come in handy!

-- Designed for preserving food, you can seal in the freshness and enjoy freshly made foods tonight or tomorrow
+- Designed to preserve food, you can seal in freshness and enjoy freshly made food tonight or tomorrow

 Specifically, lids are a single use item.
 While there are re-usable “Tattler” lids, normal canning lids are to be used once only.
 After a use they won’t hold a seal and will lead to spoilage.